jbeck018/howlerops/legal/ACCEPTABLE_USE_POLICY.md

 You must NOT:
 - Resell or redistribute the Services without authorization
-- Use the Services to compete directly with SQL Studio
+- Use the Services to compete directly with Howlerops
 - Reverse engineer or copy Service features
 - Remove or alter proprietary notices
 - Exceed the scope of your license